 - Twists the leg in toward the body via the hip

-- Sitting with legs crossed for long periods of time
+- Sitting with legs crossed at the knees for extended periods of time

 - Horseback riding